Radiicall/jellyfin-rpc/README.md

 	- Jellyfin API key on said server
 - Discord
 - Imgur API key (image support without port forwarding)

-Windows users will also need <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe">vcredist</a>.

-**A cross-platform installer written in Python can be found <a href="https://raw.githubusercontent.com/Radiicall/jellyfin-rpc/main/scripts/installer.py">here</a>, press ctrl+s on the page to download.**
-**There's also a cross-platform uninstaller that can be found <a href="https://raw.githubusercontent.com/Radiicall/jellyfin-rpc/main/scripts/uninstaller.py">here</a>.**

 A fully filled out config would look something like this